Irma Vep

 Irma Vep is a 1996 French comedy-drama film written and directed by Olivier Assayas.
-Hong Kong actress Maggie Cheung plays a fictionalised version of herself, as disasters result when an unstable French film director (played by Jean-Pierre Léaud) attempts to remake Louis Feuillade's classic silent film serial Les Vampires (1915–16).
-(Irma Vep is an anagram for the word "vampire".)
+Hong Kong actress Maggie Cheung plays a fictionalised version of herself, as disasters result when an unstable French film director (played by Jean-Pierre Léaud) attempts to remake Louis Feuillade's classic silent film serial Les Vampires (1915–16); Irma Vep is an anagram for the word "vampire".
 Taking place largely through the eyes of a foreigner (Cheung), it is also a meditation on the state of the French film industry.

 Irma Vep was screened in the Un Certain Regard section at the 1996 Cannes Film Festival.
+It was released in France on 13 November 1996.

-In 2022, the film was reimagined as a miniseries for HBO.
+In 2022, the film was reimagined as a miniseries for HBO, created by Assayas.